ACZD254/ACZD254/README.md

 - Hi, I’m Soumitra Pandit
-- I’m interested in RL, Sim2Real Robotics, game theory and other cool things
+- I’m interested in RL, Controls, game theory and other cool things
+- I'm also interested in Psych and philosophy and many of my upcoming projects will reflect that
-- I’m currently learning Deep Learning and Algorithm Design
+- I’m currently learning practical deep learning, building environments in Unity and RL
 - How to reach me - spandit@wpi.edu

 <!---